jmorag/hbomb-repl/readme.md

 Ordered Morse

-Letters must appear in sequential order in the word.
+Letters must appear in sequential order in the word and cannot wrap around the ends.
 For example, entering letters s, t, k:

 `omorse ... - -.-`